-sigcheck-1.1.0.zip (111K) a zipped hfs disk image and checksum file.
+sigcheck-1.1.0.zip (info) a zipped hfs disk image and checksum file.
 The disk image can be mounted with Mini vMac.
 Includes source code.

 SigCheck is a tool for checking the digital signatures found throughout this website, to verify the integrity of downloads.
 Also, anyone can create their own signed message for SigCheck using the SigWrite tool.